gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 The order of spacelike-separated events depends on the observer.

-Newton's absolute time — the same for all observers — does not exist.
+Newton's absolute time, the same for all observers, does not exist.

 ---